e11717655/ASC-ODE-Team13/docs/report.md

-# NSSC1 Numerical Methods for Ordinary Differential Equations Exercises Part 1
+# NSSC1 Numerical Methods for Ordinary Differential Equations Exercises

 For this exercise, we compared several different time-stepping methods for a mass attached to a spring, this is described by the ODE: